Jeffrey Epstein's Prison Guards Are Indicted On Federal Charges

 "We messed up," Thomas said to the same supervisor, the document states.

-U.S. Attorney Geoffrey Berman said the two had signed more than 75 separate 30-minute round entries falsely stating they were monitoring Epstein.
+U.S. Attorney Geoffrey Berman said the two had signed more than 75 separate 30-minute round entries falsely stating that they were monitoring Epstein.

-"They repeatedly failed to conduct mandated checks on inmates, and lied on official forms to hide their dereliction," Berman said.
+"They repeatedly failed to conduct mandated checks on inmates and lied on official forms to hide their dereliction," Berman said.

 In response to the indictment, Bureau of Prisons Director Kathleen Hawk Sawyer issued a statement saying her agency takes any allegations of misconduct seriously.